Skip to main content

 In this example the runners and block bundles are loaded using a static import.
 See the Loading blocks guide if you want to load bundles dynamically (lazy load).

-import { Builder, IBuilderChangeEvent, IBuilderEditEvent, mountNamespace, unmountNamespace } from "tripetto";
+import { Builder, IBuilderChangeEvent, IBuilderEditEvent, mountNamespace, unmountNamespace } from "@tripetto/builder";

 // This demo implements multiple runners than run simultaneously.
 Each runner